-So, we sat down with the experts on the Lake Trust Fraud Team to learn more about common scams during the holidays.
+So, we sat down with the experts on the Lake Trust Fraud Team to learn more about common scams.
 One old but true piece of advice they shared with us: If an opportunity sounds too good to be true, then it probably is.
 And remember, if you think that you’re the victim of a scam involving your Lake Trust account, call us immediately at 888.267.7200.

 Check out four common fraud tactics and learn more about how to protect yourself from being scammed.